bbbdragon/python-pype-lang/README.md

 ```
 # Examples

 Before wading into the documentation, it may be a good idea to look at the `examples` directory to get a feel for how pype really works.
+Everything is explained blow-by-blow, and I'd recommend you start programming by copy-pasting some of these examples.

 A full tour of the language is available in `examples/tour.py`, which runs major types of pype expressions and explains the results.
 It is best to start here.